KJGilkes/AppStore2.0/README.md

 # Database configuration
 This api uses MySql

-To interact with the database your going to need a .env file filled with environmental variables as they pretain to your local machines database.
+To interact with the database your going to need a .env file filled with environmental variables as they pertain to your local machines database.
 ```
 DB_NAME=
 DB_USER=